 My wide range of experiences has given me exposure to a variety of topics and situations that can be valuable to the Board governance process, being well prepared to listen and absorb the ideas of others, while contributing thoughts based on integrating my background with their input.

 Volunteer and Governance Experience

-Describe how your previous volunteer, personal and governance experiences would strengthen your contributions to the SOA Board and organization.
+Describe how your volunteer, personal and governance experiences would strengthen your contributions to the SOA Board, the organization, and strategic plan execution.